 - Telecom Security Management

-Inventories are an essential part of every telecom environment; they allow you to track the services you already have implemented within your organization, and act as a baseline for a variety of different activities.
+Inventories are an essential part of every telecom environment; they allow you to track your implemented services and act as a baseline for a variety of different activities.

 An inventory is the aggregation of telecom and data services, assets, locations, invoices, contracts, and related documentation to gather a clear and accurate picture of these elements in your environment.
 A comprehensive and accurate inventory can provide your organization with useful information, including the ability to validate against contracts; a baseline for invoice audit, supporting evidence for disputes, and optimization opportunities; as well as a tool for real-time MACD management and visibility.